gbmhunter/blog/content/programming/languages/c/reducing-code-execution-time.md

 ## Powers And Square Roots

-`pow()`, a function provided with most IDE's, is a slow function.
-If raising to the power of an integer, multiply the variable by itself rather than use the pow() function.
+`pow()`, a function provided with most IDEs, is a slow function.
+If raising to the power of an integer, multiply the variable by itself rather than use the `pow()` function.

 ```c
 // Want to calculate output = 2*sqrt(2)*input